nowprototypeit/nowprototypeit/README.md

-# Now Prototype It - GOV.UK Prototype Kit
+# Now Prototype It

-This prototype kit is designed to be compatible with [The GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk/docs),
+## An open source low-code high-fidelity prototype kit powered by your design system

+This project was forked from [The GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk/docs), we remain compatible with all the tools used within the UK Government.
+We've added new features (check the CHANGELOG.md) for the latest updates, we've made it more performant and we're providing additional tooling like a dedicated hosting environment you can upload to without leaving your browser and we're working on a desktop app to save you from needing Node etc. to be installed (https://github.com/nowprototypeit/npi-desktop).

 ## Support